ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_17_streamlit_whisper/guide.en-gb.md

 #### Building a Docker image

 As for AI Training, you will need to use a Docker image when using AI Deploy.
 However you can't use the `ovhcom/ai-training-pytorch` Docker image this time.
-Indeed, using the Whisper model requires certain system packages, such as `ffmpeg`, to be installed, which is not the case in the previous image.
+Indeed, using the Whisper model requires some system packages to be installed, such as `ffmpeg`, which is not the case in the previous image.
 This is why you need to build a new Docker image, dedicated to your AI project.

 To do this, you will need [Docker](https://www.docker.com/get-started), either installed directly on your computer, or using a Debian Docker Instance, available on the [Public Cloud](https://www.ovh.com/manager/public-cloud/).